 Craft activities subject to age groups– straw rockets, space shuttle gliders, planet plates, planet crowns, astronaut puppets, astronaut bookmarks, or other activities for senior students if you indicate your classes are Year 7 or 8.

-There are photo opportunities for the school to take photos of children in Astronaut Flight Suits.
+There are media opportunities for the school to take photos of students in Astronaut Flight Suits.

 What does the school have to provide?

 Classroom Space in an area where students can focus

 TV or whiteboard/screen to project onto